thingsboard/thingsboard.github.io/docs/edge/getting-started.md

 ## Step 4.
 Push data from ThingsBoard Edge to ThingsBoard CE server (cloud)

+Timeseries data and attributes pushed to the cloud according to the [Edge Rule Engine](/docs/edge/rule-engine/general/).
+We will go over default **Edge Root Rule chain** to see how temperature data is going to be pushed from edge to cloud.

+If you are interested in more details how to push data from edge to cloud please refer to [Push data from edge to cloud and vise versa](/docs/edge/rule-engine/push-data/) for more details.

+{% include images-gallery.html imageCollection="step4" showListImageTitles="true" %}

 ## Step 5.
 Create Dashboard

-We will create a dashboard and add most popular widgets.
+We will create a dashboard and add table and chart widget to see temperature data on cloud and edge.
 See instructions below.

 ### Step 5.1 Create Empty Dashboard

-{% include images-gallery.html imageCollection="step31" showListImageTitles="true" %}
+{% include images-gallery.html imageCollection="step51" showListImageTitles="true" %}

 ### Step 5.2 Add Entity Alias